gnello/webhook-manager/README.md

-WebhookManager allows you to easily associate one or more actions with a specific repository event using webhooks.
+WebhookManager easily associates one or more actions with a specific repository event using webhooks.
 Services supported: Bitbucket, Github, TravisCI and every custom service.

 ## Installation